Grading the District

-Students who achieve at least a 21 composite on the ACT are eligible for the Tennessee HOPE Scholarship.
-In WCS, 80% of the 2017 graduating class met this criteria compared to the state average of 42%.
+Students who earn at least a 21 composite on the ACT are eligible for the Tennessee HOPE Scholarship.
+Eighty percent of the WCS Class of 2017 met that criteria.
+The state average is 42 percent.

-There are several references to “value-added growth” on this report card.
-Instead of measuring proficiency on state assessments, the Tennessee Value-Added Assessment System (TVAAS) uses statistical models to measure student growth by comparing one student’s performance with many other similar students on the same assessment.
+The Tennessee Value-Added Assessment System (TVAAS) uses models to measure student growth by comparing a student’s performance with those of similar students on the same assessment.

-The public TVAAS website provides access to school and district growth disaggregated in various ways, including a function for comparing their data.
+The public TVAAS website provides access to school and district growth data and allows visitors for compare data.